prabhuignoto/vue-dock-menu/README.md

 ## 🚀 Getting Started

-vue-dock-menu has some great defaults.
-Please check the [Props](##props) list for all the available options.
+`vue-dock-menu` has some great defaults.
+Please check the [Props](##Props) section for all available options.

-The following snippet creates a simple Menubar and docks it to the top of the page.
+The following snippet creates a simple Menubar and docks it to the `top` of the page.

 ```sh
 <template>